CleveritDemo/nestjs-nextjs-part-i/README.md

 > create a UpdateProductDto that extends from #file:create-product.dto.ts and add id as a attribute

+### Add validation to Create, Update and Delete Methods

+- If product is not found return a 404 status code

 - Test the new methods using Insomnia or Postman

 ## Step 6: Create a Better description of the products using Azure Open AI